jwhiss/testvault-alerts/README.md

 # Plug-and-Play Setup
 ## MacOS
-Download `MacExecutable.zip` from this repository and unzip it.
-A `TestVault Alert Sender` folder will appear containing the `testvault-alerts` executable.
+Download `MacExecutable.zip` from this repository and unzip it by double-clicking on the file.
+A `TestVault Alert Sender` folder will appear containing the `testvault-alerts` executable, a `README.md` file containing these instructions, an `_internal` folder which must stay in the same folder as the executable, and the license for modifying and distributing this program.

+## Windows
+Download `WindowsExecutable.zip` from this repository and unzip it by right-clicking on it and selecting "Extract All".
+A `TestVault Alert Sender` folder will appear containing the `testvault-alerts.exe` executable, a `README.md` file containing these instructions, an `_internal` folder which must stay in the same folder as the executable, and the license for modifying and distributing this program.

+## Running testvault-alerts
-1. Double click `testvault-alerts` to run.
+1. Double click `testvault-alerts` executable to run.
 2. A file picker will then ask where downloaded PDFs should be saved.
 The location is remembered for future runs.
 Run the executable from the command line with the `--reset-config` flag to run with setup prompts again.
 3. Another window will ask for your TestVault credentials, SMTP (email) credentials, and the clients list URL.
+Select "Remember these settings and don't ask again" to save the credentials to a locally-stored configuration file.
 These credentials never leave your device, except when sent to TestVault or SMTP servers.

-## Windows
-Plug-and-play setup is not yet available for Windows devices.
-Use the "Manual Setup" steps below.

 # Configuration